Animal Disease

 What is the risk of animal disease in Warwickshire?

-Animal disease can occur amongst wild birds and animals, and in farming animals.
+Animal disease can occur and spread amongst wild birds, wild animals, domesticated animals, and farmed livestock.

 How could animal disease